 Install this Chrome extension – Caffeine after your clone/fork it from Github.
 It is an experimental extension for Google ChromeBooks that overrides the default power settings.

-It is using this API: chrome.experimental.power.requestKeepAwake() which is still under experiment so you will need to enable it before the installation.
+which is still under experiment so you will need to enable it before the installation.

 How to install: